jj5/kickass-crypto/README.md

 include a particular value and then if the output decreases in size they can know that the other input also included in the particular value.
 Ouch.

+This code base is not mature or well tested, before you use it you should read all the code to make sure it meets your quality standards.
+If you do so I would be pleased to hear from you.

 If you can think of anything else that everyone should know about and be careful about please [let me know](mailto:jj5@jj5.net?subject=Kickass%20Crypto)!